Shagshag/prestashop-documentation/FrontControllerCore.md

 If autoload directory is present in the mobile theme, these files will not be loaded

 * Visibility: **public**
-* This method is defined in classes\controller\FrontController.php line 915
+* This method is defined in [classes/controller/FrontController.php line 915](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/FrontController.php#915)